CLASSES ENTERING 2017-18 AND AFTER

 G3 Proposal / Research Review Meeting

 The one-hour meeting should be held with a student’s Thesis Committee before May 31st of the G3 year and will be scheduled by the department.
 The meeting will have two components: (i) a research proposal and (ii) review of research to date.

 - A Research Proposal will compose 30 minutes of the 1-hour meeting.
-Students will submit a 3-5 page single-spaced proposal to all members of their faculty committee 7 days before the meeting; figures embedded in the document are included in the five-page limit; references are not included in the five-page limit.
+Students will submit a 3-5 page single-spaced proposal to all members of their faculty committee 7 days before the meeting with a CC to Kathy Oakley (firstname.lastname@example.org); figures embedded in the document are included in the five-page limit; references are not included in the five-page limit.
 The student must present an original independent research proposal.
 The student will present this proposal and accept questions from the committee during the first 30 minutes of the meeting (20 minutes for the presentation, 10 minutes for questions).
 A student cannot pass/fail the Research Proposal.
 The purpose of the research proposal is to better develop the student’s skill set at conceiving and designing an original research program.
 The proposal will be rated (excellent, very good or good) with a short written critique provided by the committee designed to provide the student feedback that helps to develop further this skill (of writing proposals).

 - A 30-minute Research Review will be devoted to an update of the research progress made by the student.
 The research review will be graded Satisfactory or Unsatisfactory.
 A grade of Unsatisfactory will be reflected in the grade for the student's 300-level reading and research course.
 This alone will not result in a withdrawal; a student would be withdrawn from the program with two grades of Unsatisfactory in a 300-level reading and research course during the course of a student’s graduate studies, in accordance with GSAS Policies.

 G4 Advisory Meeting